vtex/faststore-docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 Although the [FastStore API](/reference/api/faststore-api) provides a complete [GraphQL schema for ecommerce](/reference/api/queries), some stores may need to access other, more specific, information.

+You should not add requests to other APIs to your storefront since this may [impact site performance](/how-to-guides/faststore-api/fetching-api-data#best-practices-for-fetching-data).
 For those cases, it is possible to extend the FastStore API schema, adding new data to the existing [queries](/reference/api/queries).

 In this guide you will learn how to implement this in your project.
 You can also view a [summary](#summary) of the expected behavior and a [complete code example](#complete-code-example).